canonical/cloud-init/doc/rtd/topics/bugs.rst

 3. `Report an upstream cloud-init bug`_

 If debug logs are not provided, you will be asked for them before any further time is spent debugging.
+If you are unable to obtain the required logs please explain why in the bug.

 If your bug is for a specific distro using cloud-init, please first consider reporting it with the upstream distro or confirm that it still occurs